knowledge-learning/Digital-Media-Asset/README.md

 ## License
 Creative Commons Attribution 4.0 International License

+## How to cite

-## Please cite this work using the following bibtext
+Please cite this work with the following this BibTeX:
 ```
 @article{GUTIERREZ2019381,
 title = "Developing an ontology schema for enriching and linking digital media assets",